anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 - Pushed header icons closer together.
 [Reference 1](https://web.archive.org/web/20160707045058/https://www.roblox.com/games/?SortFilter=default&TimeFilter=0&GenreFilter=1#close), [Reference 2 (Youtube | 13+ warning)](https://youtu.be/gBP1kpiESqc?t=56).
 - Changed the bottom credit in ROBLOX.
 - Fixed buttons (profile & see all)
+- Shrunk the height of the rbx-tab-heading element by two pixels.
+- Extended the width of the rbx-tab-heading element by 0.01%.
 ## Games list changes
 - Fixed shadows cutting of when viewing a large list of games (after searching or clicking "See all")
 - Changed the position of the featured game when searching.
 Pretty much adding onto the above fix.